johnthagen/python-blueprint/README.md

 To integrate automatic code formatters into PyCharm, reference the following instructions:

 - [black integration](https://black.readthedocs.io/en/stable/integrations/editors.html#pycharm-intellij-idea)
-  - The File Watchers method (step 6) is recommended.
-This will run `black` on every save.
+  - Alternatively, the File Watcher method described in the `isort` instructions below can also be used for `black`.

 - [isort integration](https://github.com/timothycrosley/isort/wiki/isort-Plugins)
     - The File Watchers method (option 1) is recommended.
 This will run `isort` on every save.